xapple/gefes/README.md

 How do we put the reads together to make genomes ?
 How are we going to figure out which short sequence was coming from which species ?
 This is what `gefes` is supposed to help with.

 Many objects common to any analysis such as a "FASTQ file pair", a "Sample", a "Aggregate of Samples", a "Sequence quality checker", an "Assembly", a "Read mapper", a "Contig binner", etc. are provided.
-In addition you will find routines for sending these objects through well-known algorithms such as Sickle, Ray, Bowtie, etc. Lots of other functionality is also present such as a multitude of visualization in `matplotlib` and other things such as the ability to automatically distribute the computation on a network of computers (via the SLURM queuing system).
+In addition you will find routines for sending these objects through well-known algorithms such as Sickle, Ray, Bowtie, etc. Lots of other functionality is also present such as a multitude of visualizations in `matplotlib` and other things such as the ability to automatically distribute the computation on a network of computers (via the SLURM queuing system).

 ## Overview: